vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 As validators (will) have an optimum amount of stake they don't want to exceed, There are three ways a delegator can undelegate:

-- Undelegate towards the end of the episode
+## Undelegate towards the end of the episode
 The action is announced in the next available block, but the delegator keeps the delegation alive till the last block of the epoch.
 The delegator can then re-delegate the stake, which then be valid once the next epoch starts.
 The delegator cannot move the tokens before the epoch ends, they remain locked.

-- Undelegate now
+## Undelegate now
 The action can be announced at any time and is executed immediately following the block it is announced in.
 However, the stake is still counted as delegated to the validator until the last block of the epoch, though the delegator rewards are not paid to the delegator, but into an appropriate vega pool (the insurance pool, for example).
 The tokens are released though, and the delegator can transfer their tokens in the smart contract.

 Rationale: This allows a delegator to sell their tokens in a rush, without requiring any interaction between the smart contract and the details of the delegation system.
 This also allows the delegator to change their mind about a delegation before it is activated.

-- Undelegate in anger
+## Undelegate in anger
 This action is announced at any time and is executed immediately following the block it is announced in.
-The delegator looses the delegated stake and the income with it, as well as their voting weight.
+The delegator loses the delegated stake and the income with it, as well as their voting weight.
 As this is not required for first mainnet, and involves more subtleties (weights need to be recalculated on the fly, there may be a mixture of normal undelegated and undelegate in anger, ...), this feature does not need to be implemented right away for Mainnet alpha.

 Rationale: A validator is found to have done something outrageous, and needs to be removed right away.

+## Undelegation of locked stake
 Furthermore, the validators watch the smart contract, and observe the following actions:

 - A token gets locked: This token is now available for delegation